vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 = 2^0  2^1  2^2  2^3  2^4 ....
 2^N = (2^ (height+1))-1
 = (2^2+1)-1 = (2^3)-1 = 8-1 = 7

-How can we calculate the height of a tree, when given the number of nodes?
+#### Height How can we calculate the height of a tree, when given the number of nodes?
 If it a full binary tree, we can use the earlier equation
     (2^(h+1)) - 1 = n (Number of Nodes)
     (2^(h+1))     = n + 1